mscharmann/privacy-rarefaction/README.md

 - subprocess
 - multiprocessing

-Privacy-rarefaction will call samtools idxstats (LINK), hence you need to have 'samtools' in the $PATH variable.
+Privacy-rarefaction will call samtools idxstats (http://www.htslib.org/), hence you need to have 'samtools' in the $PATH variable.

 ## Installation
 No installation required.
 Download / copy the main script 'privacy-rarefaction.py' and the plotting function for R, or simply clone this repository.